Devans90/forsalegame/Readme.md

 ## AI Players
 ### Implemented
+#### RandomBot:
-- RandomBot: This player randomly selects a bid in the buying phase and a property to sell in the selling phase.
+  This player randomly selects a bid in the buying phase and a property to sell in the selling phase.<br>

+*What are the rules, what am i even doing here? i guess i bet this much?*

+#### GreedyBot
-- GreedyBot: This player always tries to buy the cheapest available property and sell the least valuable property.
+This player always tries to buy the cheapest available property and sell the least valuable property. <br>

+*I WANT EVERYTHING AND STOP AT NOTHING....
+WARNING. two of these faceing off gets hilarious.*

 ### Planned/in progress
+- BraveCheapskateBot: This player will buy until outbid, but only the minimum.
+Brave guy never gives up though
 - OptimalBot: This player uses a strategy that is designed to maximize its final score, based on certain assumptions about the other players' behavior.

 ## Getting Started